-During the second year, the MFT faculty evaluates the progress of students at the end of each 15-week practicum block (Dec., March & August).
+During the second year, the MFT faculty evaluates the progress of students at the end of practicum I and practicum II.
 To allow the faculty to consider important contextualizing information, students should keep their supervisor and program director apprised of any problems that might be impacting their performance in the program.
 Evaluations are "satisfactory," "marginal," and "unsatisfactory."
 Most students receive satisfactory evaluations as they progress in their program.
 Students who receive "marginal" or "unsatisfactory" evaluations are given specific feedback as to why they received the evaluation and requirements for remedying the deficiency.

-Formal evaluations are conducted by the full faculty body, at the four review periods mentioned previously.
-The evaluation consists of the students academic, clinical skills and competency, self-of-the therapist, and other criteria outlined below.
+Formal evaluations are conducted by the full faculty body, at the review periods mentioned previously.
+The evaluation consists of the students' academic, clinical skills and competency, self-of-the therapist, and other criteria outlined below.
 If student performance is found to be unsatisfactory they will receive a formal letter with the review outcome and requirement for remediation (if needed).
 A copy will also be placed in the student's file.